microsoft/qsharp/katas/content/oracles/index.md

 which looks exactly as if we applied a phase oracle to $|x\rangle$ instead of applying a marking oracle to $|x\rangle|-\rangle$!
 This is a very important application of phase kickback: it allows to convert a marking oracle into a phase oracle - which you will implement in the next task.

 > Another important application of this effect is **phase estimation** algorithm, which allows to estimate an eigenvalue of an eigenvector.
-You can learn more about this important algorithm in the [PhaseEstimation kata](../../PhaseEstimation/PhaseEstimation.ipynb).

 Consider the following example using the $U_{7,mark}$ oracle.
 Let's begin with $|x\rangle$ as an equal superposition of the $6$ and $7$ basis states and $|y\rangle=|-\rangle$, the overall state is:
 $$|\eta\rangle = \Big[\frac{1}{\sqrt{2}}\big(|110\rangle + |111\rangle\big)\Big] \otimes \frac{1}{\sqrt{2}}\big(|0\rangle - |1\rangle\big) = $$